IPGP/git_class/exercises.md

 8. use `git commit` to save the files into a commit.
 A text editor will open and you need to write a short commit message (e.g. initial commit).
 Save the text file and exit the editor when you are done to finish the commit.
-9. Now make some changes to the files.
+9. now make some changes to the files.
 (E.g. delete some content)
 10. Stage and commit again
-11. Try out the command `git diff`.
+11. try out the command `git diff`.
 What do you see?
-12. Use `git log` to get the name of the first commit
+12. use `git log` to get the name of the first commit
-13. Go back to the first version using `git checkout <commit name>`
+13. go back to the first version using `git checkout <commit name>`
 14. check that you are seeing the first commit.
 Then go back to the latest commit using `git checkout master`.
 15. (for the adventurous: use `git reset --hard <commit name>` to return the `HEAD` to the first commit.
 Why should this be avoided if possible?)
 16. use `git rm` to remove the 3 text files
-17. choose a recipe from [Foodista](http://www.foodista.com)
+17. choose a recipe from [Foodista](http://www.foodista.com);
-    Copy the recipe into a new text file.
+    Copy the recipe into a new text file;
+18. *Markdown-ize* this recipe (if you don't know what's Markdown and/or how to use it, please visit [this page](markdown_forGitChefs.md));
-    Add and commit it to the repository.
+20. add and commit it to the repository.
-18. make some changes to the recipe (personalize it!).
+21. make some changes to the recipe (personalize it!).
 Commit the changed text.
     This commit will be the base for the following classes.

 ### you should have learned how to: